Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Processors.md

 You can also write custom Processors to use in your Project.
 Custom Processors are available in the UI and code in the same way as the built-in Processors.
 Add a class derived from [`InputProcessor<TValue>`](../api/UnityEngine.InputSystem.InputProcessor-1.html), and implement the [`Process`](../api/UnityEngine.InputSystem.InputProcessor-1.html#UnityEngine_InputSystem_InputProcessor_1_Process__0_UnityEngine_InputSystem_InputControl_) method:

 >__IMPORTANT__: Processors must be __stateless__.
 This means you cannot store local state in a processor that will change depending on the input being processed.
-The reason for this is because processors are not part of the [input state](./Controls.md#control-state) being kept by the input system.
+The reason for this is because processors are not part of the [input state](./Controls.md#control-state) that the Input System keeps.

 ```CSharp
 public class MyValueShiftProcessor : InputProcessor<float>